Linuxfabrik/monitoring-plugins/PLUGINS-MYSQL.md

 host = 127.0.0.1
 port = 3306

-# Database to use, None to not use a particular one.
+# Database to use, leave empty to not pick one.
 database =

-# Use a unix socket rather than TCP/IP
+# Connect through a UNIX socket instead of TCP/IP.
 unix_socket = /var/lib/mysql/mysql.sock

-# When the client has multiple network interfaces, specify
-# the interface from which to connect to the host.
-Argument can be
-# a hostname or an IP address.
+# Bind to a specific local interface (hostname or IP address).
 bind_address =

-# Charset to use.
+# Charset for the connection.
 charset =

-# The path name of the Certificate Authority (CA) certificate file in PEM format.
-# The file contains a list of trusted SSL Certificate Authorities.
+# Path to the CA certificate file (PEM) used to verify the server.
 ssl-ca =
-# The path name of the directory that contains trusted SSL Certificate Authority (CA)
-# certificate files in PEM format.
+# Directory of CA certificate files (PEM).
 ssl-capath =
-# The path name of the server SSL public key certificate file in PEM format.
+# Client certificate (PEM).
 ssl-cert =
-# The path name of the server SSL private key file in PEM format.
-For better security,
-# use a certificate with an RSA key size of at least 2048 bits.
+# Client private key (PEM), >= 2048 bits RSA recommended.
 ssl-key =
-# The list of permissible ciphers for connection encryption.
-If no cipher in the list is
-# supported, encrypted connections do not work.
+# Allowed ciphers.
 ssl-cipher =
 ```

+## Common parameters

+Shared across all MySQL plugins (run `<plugin> --help` for the full list):

+* `--defaults-file`: path to the option file.
+* `--defaults-group`: option-file group to read.
+Default `client`.
+* `--timeout`: network/query timeout.

+Thresholds (`--warning` / `--critical`) and plugin-specific selectors are per
+plugin — check the individual READMEs.

+## Service Sets in the Icinga Director Basket

+The shipped basket slices MySQL monitoring into six Service Sets, each
+activated by its own tag on the host.
+Pick the subset that fits the server's
+role; activate several sets on the same host when appropriate.

+* **MySQL Service Set**: baseline health (connections, memory, uptime,
+  version).
+Activate for every monitored MySQL/MariaDB server.
+* **MySQL InnoDB Service Set**: InnoDB-specific counters (buffer pool, log
+  waits).
+For servers using InnoDB as the main engine.
+* **MySQL Metrics Service Set**: query-level metrics (joins, sorts, slow
+  queries, temp tables, thread and table caches).
+* **MySQL Replication Service Set**: replica health.
+Activate on asynchronous
+  replicas.
+* **MySQL Schemas Service Set**: per-database size and index quality
+  (database metrics, table indexes, table locks).
+* **MySQL Security Service Set**: account hygiene and the server-side error
+  log (`mysql-user-security`, `mysql-logfile`).